sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/install.md

 It is recommended to install and run the **${project.name}** as a _Windows Service_.

-Download and install the [very latest version of NSSM](https://nssm.cc/download) so that it's available in your `%PATH%` (to make things easier).
+Download and install the [very latest version of NSSM](https://nssm.cc/download) to make this version available in the `%PATH%` and therefore guarantee the correct execution of the service.

 Run the below command to create the service (assuming the product has been installed in **c:\Program Files**):